 If you want to purchase CBD oil legally in North Carolina, there are a few things you’ll need to be aware of.
 We explain everything here.

 Yes.
 Despite North Carolina’s strict laws against marijuana, you can still legally purchase CBD oil here.

 CBD can be derived from both flowering marijuana and industrial hemp plants.
 This is an important distinction because North Carolina laws change depending on how your CBD oil is made.

 If your CBD oil is made using a flowering marijuana plant as the source, it is regarded as the same as weed; this is because marijuana-derived CBD oil generally contains a high level of THC, which is the chemical in marijuana that gets you stoned.

 On the other hand, CBD oil produced from industrial hemp is legal to buy and possess in all 50 states.
-This is a product of the Farm Bill of 2014, which took industrial hemp off of the federal list of controlled substances.
+This is a product of the Farm Bill of 2018, which took industrial hemp off of the federal list of Controlled Substances.

 Previously, industrial hemp was seen as no different from marijuana in the eyes of federal authorities.